JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 | Exp Falloff     | Amplitude, Decay, Offset        | a * exp(-b * x) + c                 |
 | Gaussian        | Amplitude, Center, Width, Height        | a * exp(-((x - b)*-p) ** 2) + c       |

-This method relies on parameterized functions, which are fitted to the spectral data to identify the peaks corresponding to specific elements or compounds.
+This method relies on parameterized functions (Table x.), which are fitted to the spectral data to identify the peaks corresponding to specific elements or compounds.
 The fitting function is a combination of a peak function (e.g., Gaussian) and a baseline function (e.g., linear or exponential falloff).
 Starting parameters are generated automatically such that the initial fitting function is within the bounds of the spectrum in the strong window.
 Parameters are also constrained to ensure they remain within reasonable limits based on the expected spectral characteristics of the soil components.

 | Function Type    | Parameter | Starting Parameter (p0)                    | Lower Bound                     | Upper Bound                     |
 |------------------|-----------|--------------------------------------------|---------------------------------|---------------------------------|